U.S. Energy Information Administration logo

 Quick Facts

-• Utah accounts for 15 of every 100 barrels of crude oil produced in the Rocky Mountain region.
-The state's five oil refineries, all located in the Salt Lake City area, can process about 206,000 barrels of crude oil per calendar day.
+• Utah accounts for 16 of every 100 barrels of crude oil produced in the Rocky Mountain region.
+The state's five oil refineries, all located in the Salt Lake City area, can process nearly 207,000 barrels of crude oil per calendar day.

-• Utah has the nation’s only operating uranium ore mill, which processes uranium ore and radioactive wastes from other states, but there has been no active uranium mine production in Utah since 2012.
+• Utah has the nation’s only operating uranium ore mill, which processes uranium ore and radioactive wastes from other states.
+There had been no uranium mine production in Utah since 2012, but due to market conditions mining has recently resumed at two mines in eastern Utah.

 More Data & Analysis in Utah